PlacementTeamContent/codingQuestionsGenerator/prompt_p.md

 "constraints": {{constraints}}

 Instructions:
-1) If there are any variables present in the problem, then change those variable names.
+1) You have to change the variable names, if there are any variable names present in the problem.
-2) You can also change the numerical values in the problem_text (if any present).
+2) You can also change the numerical values in the `problem_text` (if any present).
-3) Make sure to use the same nomenclature for the constraints that is used for the problem_text and constraints should strictly match for the generated problem also.
-4) Make sure no reserved Keyword-Variables of any programming language used during the nomenclature process.
+3) Make sure no reserved Keyword-Variables of any programming language used during the renaming process.
-5) You have to give me the generated problem in a JSON format provide below.
+4) You have to give me the generated problem in a JSON format provided below.
-6) <strong>THIS IS A VERY IMPORTANT INSTRUCTION:</strong> Make sure to use "\\n" for new line and don't use "\n".
+5) <strong>THIS IS A VERY IMPORTANT INSTRUCTION:</strong> Make sure to use "\\n" for new line and don't use "\n".
 Even if you find any "\n" in the JSON values, do replace them with "\\n".
+6) DON'T CHANGE THE ENGLISH TEXT IN THE PROBLEM, EXCEPT THE VARIABLE NAMES.

 JSON Format: